 Hammersmith Campus postdoc reps

-The Division of Cancer and Institute of Reproductive and Developmental Biology (IRDB) are based in the Hammersmith Hospital campus, and are the ones represented by our team, which is currently made of Dr Biancastella Cereser, Dr Vessela Vassileva, Dr Nina Moderau, Dr Sladjana Zagorac and Dr Megha Prakash Bangalore.
+Parts of the Division of Cancer are based in the Hammersmith Hospital campus, and are the ones represented by our team, which is currently made of Dr Biancastella Cereser, Dr Vessela Vassileva, Dr Nina Moderau, Dr Sladjana Zagorac and Dr Megha Prakash Bangalore.

 We closely collaborate with the other Hammersmith Postdoc reps to create a more interdisciplinary environment for our postdocs and to organise group events.
 We bring the views of postdocs and fellows actively contribute to Divisional Executive meetings and the People and Culture Committee.
 The P&C Committee is set to encourage transparency and fairness in all aspects of Departmental life to all groups and to monitor the implementation and success of Athena Swan Initiatives across the Department.
 The Committee also supports the dissemination of College level policies and initiatives, identifying local adjustments and improvements.